Leonardo16AM/BR-SRK-Movement-control/README.md

  - HC-SR04 Trigger: 23

 ### Usage:
-    Run movement_control
+    Run movement_control.py

  >The motors used in the proyect are hacked servomotors
- >change host in web_app to your ip to be visible on local network
+ >Change host in web_app to your ip to be visible on local network